 About:

-Monkshood (aka Wolf’s Bane) is a striking blue to purple flowering plant with a spike that can reach up to 4 feet tall.
+Monkshood (aka Wolf’s Bane) is a striking blue to purple flowering plant with a spike reaching up to 4 feet tall.
 It’s also highly poisonous and must be handled with gloves for safety, even in the garden.
 Consider if the risks of its toxic nature are worth the beauty of its blooms before planting.

 Growing Zones: | 3 to 7 |